Editors Note: Lake County Dog Parks are reopening! This story was originally published in 2016 and has been updated to current information.

 * The dog park has a separate entrance from Independence Grove Forest Preserve.
 Enter on Milwaukee Avenue (Route 21), north of Buckley Road (Route 137).

 Tabbed as the “Best Dog Park” by Northshore Magazine, Independence Grove Dog Park is our family’s favorite.
 With a lake and shaded trails for dogs to explore, this park does not disappoint.
-In addition, you’ll find three beaches where dogs can jump in to retrieve tennis balls and Frisbees.
+Also, you’ll find three beaches where dogs can jump in to retrieve tennis balls and Frisbees.
 Plenty of open space allows dogs to romp and roll.
 Enjoy the opportunity to make new friends, too–you may find that many visitors here are “regulars” at this park.

 Lakewood Forest Preserve Dog Park